Lumbar sprain: Healing time (Duration and prognosis)

 • The affected ligament: some ligaments take longer to heal than others (depending on their volume, the degree of their stress, their elasticity, etc.).

-• Physical activity : it is important to keep a gentle physical activity to avoid the weakening of the back muscles, of course by favoring movements which do not arouse the pain and which do not risk aggravating the ligament injury (support recommended in a physiotherapist).
+• Physical activity : it is important to maintain gentle physical activity to avoid weakening of the back muscles, of course by favoring movements which do not arouse pain and which do not risk aggravating the ligament injury (recommended treatment by a physiotherapist ).

 • General physical condition: young, healthy subjects generally recover faster from a lumbar sprain.